People > Our People > Jacob Schreiner and Anna Catharina Hohnstein

 Jacob Schreiner and Anna Catharina Hohnstein

-Anna Catharina Hohnstein was born December 27, 1875 in Norka, Russia.
-Her father was Conrad Hohnstein who was born 1850 in Norka, Russia and died there before 1913.
-Her mother was Elisabeth Hinkel who was born 1850 in Norka, Russia and died January 7, 1914 in Portland, Oregon.
+Anna Catharina Hohnstein was born December 27, 1875, in Norka, Russia.
+Her father was Conrad Hohnstein, born 1850 in Norka, Russia, and died there before 1913.
+Her mother was Elisabeth Hinkel, born in 1850 in Norka, Russia, and died January 7, 1914, in Portland, Oregon.

-In 1904, at Fort Collin's, Colorado, Anna Catharina married her second husband Jacob Schreiner on March 18 under the name Annie Honstan.
-While in Colorado, three children were born, Marie Alice, Amelia, and Robert.
-In 1910, they lived in Winter's Creek, Nebraska where Jacob worked in a sugar factory.
-By 1913, they had moved to Portland, Oregon and in 1918 they lived at 421 Beech St. In 1920, they moved to 401 Fargo St. and Jacob had a job at the shipyards.
+In 1904, at Fort Collins, Colorado, Anna Catharina married her second husband, Jacob Schreiner, on March 18 under the name Annie Honstan.
+While in Colorado, three children were born: Marie Alice, Amelia, and Robert.
+In 1910, they lived in Winter's Creek, Nebraska, where Jacob worked in a sugar factory.
+By 1913, they had moved to Portland, Oregon, and in 1918, they lived at 421 Beech St. In 1920, they moved to 401 Fargo St., and Jacob had a job at the shipyards.
 Between 1915 and 1922, all 4 children received confirmation at the Zion German Congregational Church.
-In 1930, they were at the same address and Jacob was listed as a scavenger.
-At the age of 57, Anna Catharina passed away November 10, 1932 and is buried in Rose City Cemetery.
+In 1930, they lived at the same address, and Jacob was listed as a scavenger.
+At age 57, Anna Catharina died on November 10, 1932, and was buried in Rose City Cemetery.
 Jacob never remarried.
 After Anna's death, Jacob lived with his daughter Marie and her husband Bob Ellis at 509 Fargo Street.
-In the 1940 census he listed his occupation as garbage man.
+In the 1940 census, he listed his occupation as garbage man.
 As late as 1958, Jacob was living at 509 Fargo Street.

-Jacob Schreiner passed away May 12, 1960 in Portland, Oregon and is buried in Rose City Cemetery.
+Jacob Schreiner died May 12, 1960, in Portland, Oregon, and was buried at the Rose City Cemetery.

-Anna Catharina Hohnstein was born December 27, 1875 in Norka, Russia.
-Her father was Conrad Hohnstein who was born 1850 in Norka, Russia and died there before 1913.
-Her mother was Elisabeth Hinkel who was born 1850 in Norka, Russia and died January 7, 1914 in Portland, Oregon.
+Anna Catharina Hohnstein was born December 27, 1875, in Norka, Russia.
+Her father was Conrad Hohnstein, born 1850 in Norka, Russia, and died there before 1913.
+Her mother was Elisabeth Hinkel, born in 1850 in Norka, Russia, and died January 7, 1914, in Portland, Oregon.

-In 1904, at Fort Collin's, Colorado, Anna Catharina married her second husband Jacob Schreiner on March 18 under the name Annie Honstan.
-While in Colorado, three children were born, Marie Alice, Amelia, and Robert.
-In 1910, they lived in Winter's Creek, Nebraska where Jacob worked in a sugar factory.
-By 1913, they had moved to Portland, Oregon and in 1918 they lived at 421 Beech St. In 1920, they moved to 401 Fargo St. and Jacob had a job at the shipyards.
+In 1904, at Fort Collins, Colorado, Anna Catharina married her second husband, Jacob Schreiner, on March 18 under the name Annie Honstan.
+While in Colorado, three children were born: Marie Alice, Amelia, and Robert.
+In 1910, they lived in Winter's Creek, Nebraska, where Jacob worked in a sugar factory.
+By 1913, they had moved to Portland, Oregon, and in 1918, they lived at 421 Beech St. In 1920, they moved to 401 Fargo St., and Jacob had a job at the shipyards.
 Between 1915 and 1922, all 4 children received confirmation at the Zion German Congregational Church.
-In 1930, they were at the same address and Jacob was listed as a scavenger.
-At the age of 57, Anna Catharina passed away November 10, 1932 and is buried in Rose City Cemetery.
+In 1930, they lived at the same address, and Jacob was listed as a scavenger.
+At age 57, Anna Catharina died on November 10, 1932, and was buried in Rose City Cemetery.
 Jacob never remarried.
 After Anna's death, Jacob lived with his daughter Marie and her husband Bob Ellis at 509 Fargo Street.
-In the 1940 census he listed his occupation as garbage man.
+In the 1940 census, he listed his occupation as garbage man.
 As late as 1958, Jacob was living at 509 Fargo Street.

-Jacob Schreiner passed away May 12, 1960 in Portland, Oregon and is buried in Rose City Cemetery.
+Jacob Schreiner died May 12, 1960, in Portland, Oregon, and was buried at the Rose City Cemetery.

 Sources